DanWahlin/Angular-JumpStart/README.md

 ## Running the Application using WebPack (and optionally AOT)

-The Angular JumpStart application uses System.JS by default for module loading mainly to keep the app as simple as possible and focused on Angular concepts rather than on a ton of configuration.
+The Angular JumpStart application uses System.JS by default for module loading mainly so that the app can load directly without going through a build process.
 However, Webpack can also be used to handle working with modules plus perform tasks such as bundling, minification, conversion of TypeScript to JavaScript, start up a dev web server and much more.

-If you'd like to use WebPack instead of SystemJS you'll need to modify a few things in the application.
-Here's a list of the required steps to get the application going using Webpack:

-1. Do a global search and replace in the project to comment out all references to `moduleId` in each component since it isn't used by Webpack:
-    *Find:*             `moduleId: module.id,`

-    *Replace with:*     `//moduleId: module.id,`

-If you plan on only using Webpack and not going back to SystemJS you can completely remove `moduleId: module.id,` if you'd like.
+Follow these steps if you'd like to use webpack:

+1. Run `npm install` to install app dependencies

 1. Open `src/app/app-routing.module.ts` and change `app/` to `./` for all `loadChildren` paths.
 For example: